phaag/nfdump/README.md

   ./nfdump -r old-flowfile -w new-flowfile -z=lz4
   ```

-- **NfSen Users:** nfdump-1.8.x is not fully tested with NfSen and may or may nor work.
-It is planned to make nfdump-1.8.x still be compatible with legacy NfSen, although this compatibility may get removed at some time in future.
+- **NfSen Users:** nfdump-1.8.x is not fully tested with NfSen and may or may not work.
+It is planned to keep nfdump-1.8.x compatible with legacy NfSen, although this compatibility may be removed in a future release.

 ---